Huerfano Re-1 School District

 Years of attendance

 The Board of Education believes that most students benefit from four years of high school experience and are encouraged not to graduate early.
-However, in some cases, students need the challenge provided by post-secondary education or other opportunities at an earlier age.
-Therefore, the superintendent may grant permission to students wishing to graduate early, provided the student has met all district graduation requirements.
+However, in some cases, students need the challenge provided by postsecondary education or other opportunities at an earlier age.
+Therefore, the principal may grant permission to students wishing to graduate early, provided the student has met all district graduation requirements.

 Adopted: prior to 1970